nolibc/WindowsDebloat/README.md

-# WindowsDebloat
+# Windows Debloat 🗑️
+Quickly and easily configure Windows 10.

 ![alt text](https://raw.githubusercontent.com/LinJuz/WindowsDebloat/main/Screenshots/screenshot1.png)

+## Disclaimer
-I am **NOT** responsible for anything that happens to your computer.
+**I am NOT responsible for anything that happens to your computer.**

-Edit: This is a work in progress; this repo will be updated more today.
+Windows Debloat only supports Windows 10.

+## Usage
+Simply download the binary executable from the releases page and run it.

+## Why this exists
+This project exists because I often reformat my computer and became tired of reconfiguring Windows 10.